unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 #### Can I access Katana from outside UNSW?
 Yes, if you have an account then you can connect to Katana from both inside and outside UNSW.
 Some services like [Katana OnDemand](../../using_katana/ondemand/) are only available on campus so you will need to connect to the [UNSW VPN](https://vpn.unsw.edu.au).
-You may also notice that graohical connections are not as responsive when you are working remotely.
+You may also notice that graphical connections are not as responsive when you are working remotely.

 ### **Account FAQ**